 Once you've reached this point of focusing your binocular, you've already made the IPD adjustments and may have already or are yet to make the eyecup adjustments too.
 Sharing your bino at this point will have you starting these adjustments all over again.
 Just remember that the next time your hunting buddy wants a quick peek with yours.

 Even if you've mastered the center focus system, there's still one more thing to consider.
 There is one more adjustment that you'll need to get the hang of before your binocular can provide you with the crispest, sharpest images yet - the adjustable eyepiece.

-The Intimidating Adjustable Eyepiece (Diopter)
+4. Using the Adjustable Eyepiece (Diopter)

 The adjustable eyepiece is also known as the diopter.
 It's usually located on the right side of the binocular.
 It should have some sort of scale marked on the underside: "-0+" with another marking so that you can easily reference it.

 Some binos might even have their diopter discretely hidden under the center focus knob, and to use it, you simply pull it out for it to function in that manner.

 But, what is the diopter for?
 This might be a hard question to answer if you're solely dependent on the optics manufacturer to define it for you.

 Most people, bird watchers, and hunters don't realize that eye strength is usually different for each eye.
 Your left eye may see better, sharper, and clearer than your right.
 And, when you're trying to properly calibrate your binocular, this is important to be aware of.